 Coding Project: LLVM Analysis

-For this assignment, you will create a standalone program named analysis (in the language of your choice).
+For this assignment, you will create a standalone program named graph (in the language of your choice).
 The code should be substantially your own.
 Although you may use auxiliary libraries, the fundamental tasks described must be performed by code you wrote for this assignment.
 You may work with 1 partner on this assignment.
 For credit on the assignment, each submission should be no more than incidentally similar in design to any other and each member of a submitting team must be able to explain their solution in detail.
 Each member of the team should be indicated in a file called COLLAB.txt included in the submitted tarball, which should also disclose any references or third-party code used as part of completing the assignment.

 The analysis program will perform some basic analysis over an input file in a restricted subset of LLVM that we covered in class.
 In particular, the only pseudoinstructions that you need to cover are: